How to Ride a Good Halt

 If the horse persists in swinging his quarters out, practice riding halts alongside the fence, making sure that you keep both legs on equally.

 Carry your schooling whip on the side to which the horse habitually steps out.
 Sometimes, the mere fact that the horse can see the whip there will do the trick and help you to keep him straight.

-If the horse is about to halt crooked, walk forward straight away and ask him again.
+If you feel that the horse is about to halt crooked, walk forward straight away and ask him again.

-Some horses fidget in halt or even step back.
+Some horses fidget in halt.
 This is a serious fault in dressage and will lose you many marks.